xct/kali-clean/README.md

 fork of the xct env with some modifications :
 - increase font size
-- installation of fzf, docker, exegol, curl, git
+- installation of fzf, docker, exegol, curl, git, zsh
 - wallpaper

 coming soon: